 Under Netscape 4, JavaScript programmers can create or manipulate CSS attributes for every element in the document.
 It is important to note that this capability is primarily useful for creating or changing stylistic elements before the content they apply to is displayed on the screen.
-Under Netscape browsers, the style of most HTML elements cannot be changed once it is displayed (in this model).
+Under Netscape 4, the style of most HTML elements cannot be changed once they are displayed.
 This is very different from the Internet Explorer model discussed later in the chapter.